Can You Trust Zillow’s Home Price Zestimate?

 How Zillow Calculates Zestimates

 Zillow calculates Zestimates by analyzing the sales prices of comparable homes in an area, property characteristics, and local market trends.
-People regularly update the algorithm to reflectzestimate changes in the real estate market.
+People regularly update the algorithm to reflect

 Zestimates are not appraisals.

-Zillow Zestimates calculates a home’s value based on various data points.
+Zillow Zestimates calculate a home’s value based on various data points.
 This algorithm analyzes millions of data points to calculate an estimated value.
 It’s important to note that Zestimates are not appraisal reports; they are only intended to be used as a starting point in determining a property’s value.

 Using them with other factors would be best when making real estate decisions.